bright/new-www/content/blog/custom-jest-matcher-for-asserting-spreadsheets.md

 We've implemented a custom Jest matcher `toEqualTable` for asserting tabular data like spreadsheets.
 It visually highlights mismatches using `ascii-table3` and `chalk` directly in the terminal, making failed tests easier to debug.
 The matcher supports both raw matrix inputs and structured objects.
 Ideal for testing CSV-like data or tables with precision and readability.
 You can consider writing your own renderers and show differences by creating an XLSX file with colorful formatting.

 What helpers and utils do you implement to make it easier to work with your tests?
-Let us know in the comments!